 At the end of the growing season, save and dry flower heads from your perennials.
 You can even save some vegetable seeds.
 Save these for next season and start again.

 Every gardener should have a compost pile.
 This will give you rich soil to add to your existing soil.

-This Let it Rot!: The Gardener’s Guide to Composting (Third Edition) (Storey’s Down-to-Earth Guides) is a highly rated resource to learn more about the practice of composting.
+This Let it Rot!: The Gardener’s Guide to Composting (Third Edition) (Storey’s Down-to-Earth Guides)

 Do Some Trading